squid-cache/squid-cache.github.io/rpivato.rst

 === Drafts ===

-The main purpose of these drafts is to avoid not start writing.
+--(The main purpose of these drafts is to avoid not start writing.
 I’ve decided to publish them in some sub pages of mine.
-If you have write access to this wiki, fell free to modify.
+If you have write access to this wiki, fell free to modify.)--

 [[FullSearch(title:regex:"^rpivato/Draft")]]

+I am getting off this section.
+After an advice from [:kinkie:Kinkie] I will start publishing directly where the "''final''" version would be.

 ----
 CategoryHomepage